japhero/ObsidianMain/Areas/Sat Prep/English/Reading rules notes.md

 	- the noun a pronoun is standing in for
 - Check the subject of the [[English Concept definitons#Pronouns|pronouns]] and make sure that the section that is changing has the correct [[English Concept definitons#Number of a word|number]]

+# Punctuation

+### Commas

+Commas can:
+- List items
+- Seperate non essentials
+- link dependent clauses to independant clauses
+- link independant clauses with FANBOYS conjunction
+Cant:
+- Split a subject and a verb
+- Come before prepositions
+- cant punctuate a 2 item list

+### Semi Colons ;

+can
+- link independant clauses without a conjunction
+- Seperate items in a complex list

+### Colons :

+can:
+- Only follow independant clauses
+- can introduce extra information and info
+- introduce lists

+### Dashes --
+- set off nonessential information

+## Strategies
+- Check what type of clause or phrase the sentances before and after are.
+- eliminate choices that result in errors